pingcap/docs-tidb-operator/en/deploy-failures.md

 After checking the error messages in the log, you can refer to [Cannot start `tidb-server`](https://docs.pingcap.com/tidb/stable/troubleshoot-tidb-cluster#cannot-start-tidb-server), [Cannot start `tikv-server`](https://docs.pingcap.com/tidb/stable/troubleshoot-tidb-cluster#cannot-start-tikv-server), and [Cannot start `pd-server`](https://docs.pingcap.com/tidb/stable/troubleshoot-tidb-cluster#cannot-start-pd-server) for further troubleshooting.

-### `ulimit` is not big enough
+### `ulimit` is not large enough

-TiKV might fail to start when `ulimit` is not big enough.
+TiKV might fail to start when `ulimit` is not large enough.
 In this case, you can modify the `/etc/security/limits.conf` file of the Kubernetes node to increase the `ulimit`:

 ```
 root soft nofile 1000000